 (281) 587-1111

-It’s a legal claim for damages the deceased could have claimed, focusing on their suffering before death.
+It’s a legal claim for damages the deceased could have claimed, if they lived, focusing on their personal injury damages and suffering before death.

-Only the personal representative of the deceased’s estate can file.
+Only the personal representative of the deceased’s estate is authorized to file.
+Often a heir will file a claim together with a wrongful death lawsuit.

-Compensation is personal injury damages like pain and suffering, medical expenses, and lost wages.
+Compensation includes personal injury damages, such as pain and suffering, medical expenses, and lost wages.

-They go through probate to settle debts, then distribute according to the will or state law.
+They can go through probate to settle debts, then distribute according to the will or state law.
+Or the proceeds distributed accounding to the law in Texas.

-You have two years from the injury date to file in Texas.
+You have two years from the date of the injury to file in Texas.

 NEED HELP?
 HAVE QUESTIONS?